Association of Learned and Professional Society Publishers

 The Association of Learned and Professional Society Publishers (ALPSP) is an international trade association of non-profit publishers created in 1972.
-It is the largest association of scholarly and professional publishers in the world, with nearly 300 members in 30 countries.
+It is the largest association of scholarly and professional publishers in the world, with over 300 members in 30 countries.

 ALPSP awards

 The ALPSP Awards recognise excellence and innovation in scholarly communications.
 The winners are announced at the ALPSP Conference.

+ALPSP is an inaugural signatory of the SDG Publishers Compact, and has taken steps to support the achievement of the Sustainable Development Goals (SDGs) in the publishing industry.